A kinetic derivation of spatial distributed models for tumor-immune system interactions

-Recently, the application of kinetic transport equations (KTEs) has gained traction in the study of cell movement and interactions \cite{chalub2004kinetic, conte2022multi, hillen2006m5, chauviere2007amodeling, conte2023non, kelkel2012multiscale, loy2020kinetic}, particularly in the context of tumor evolution \cite{conte2020glioma, engwer2015glioma, buckwar2023stochastic, kolbe2021modeling, lorenz2014class, chiari2024multi}.
-Kinetic models characterize the dynamics of distribution functions within cell populations, incorporating various kinetic variables such as microscopic velocity and activity levels, as well as time and position.
+Recently, the application of kinetic transport equations (KTEs) has gained attraction in the study of cell movement and interactions \cite{chalub2004kinetic, conte2022multi, hillen2006m5, chauviere2007amodeling, conte2023non, kelkel2012multiscale, loy2020kinetic}, particularly in the context of tumor evolution \cite{conte2020glioma, engwer2015glioma, buckwar2023stochastic, kolbe2021modeling, lorenz2014class, chiari2025multi}.
+Kinetic models characterize the dynamics of distribution functions for the cell populations, incorporating, besides time and positions, various kinetic variables, such as microscopic velocity and activity levels.
 These models account for binary individual interactions at a microscopic level using stochastic frameworks, leading to Chapman–Kolmogorov equations within the theory of Markov processes \cite{jager1992distribution}.
 This approach parallels the derivation of the nonlinear Boltzmann equation found in gas kinetic theory \cite{cercignani1988boltzmann}.
 Boltzmann-type equations for cell population densities are analyzed, and scaling arguments are employed to derive equations for macroscopic observables, typically focusing on the first few moments of the distribution functions.
-Utilizing a kinetic approach to address issues in immunology is motivated not only by the deeper insights it provides but also by its relevance to the early growth phase of tumors, characterized by a regime of freely moving cells.
-During this phase, tumor cells have not yet formed a macroscopically visible structure, resulting in interactions between tumor cells and the immune system that predominantly occur at the cellular level.
+The adoption of a kinetic approach to address issues in immunology is motivated not only by the deeper insights it provides, but also by its relevance to the early growth phase of tumors, characterized by a regime of freely moving cells.
+During this phase, in fact, tumor cells have not yet formed a macroscopically visible structure, resulting in interactions between tumor cells and the immune system that predominantly occur at the cellular level.
 This phase is particularly critical, as the competition between tumor cells and the immune system retains the potential to limit tumor growth.